Can 2 billion people be wrong?

 Now Indi-pop is close to a critical mass in the U.S. The 2 million

-American Desis (mainly people of Indian and Pakistani heritage) have
+American Desis (mainly people of Indian and Pakistani heritage)

 made it a burgeoning niche industry.
-But can it finally catch on in
+But can it finally catch on

 the mall theaters and dance clubs and living rooms of America?
 Will